-E. Robert Levy is an attorney in the firm's Financial Institutions Regulatory practice group.
-He is Executive Director of, and Counsel to the Mortgage Bankers Association of New Jersey/New Jersey Association of Mortgage Brokers.
+Robert Levy is an attorney in the firm's Financial Institutions Regulatory practice group.
+He is Executive Director of, and Counsel to, the Mortgage Bankers Association of New Jersey/New Jersey Association of Mortgage Brokers.
 He is also the Legislative/Regulatory Counsel to the Mortgage Bankers Association of Pennsylvania and the Pennsylvania Association of Mortgage Brokers.
-Mr. Levy is also a founding member and instructor for the Academy for Professional Mortgage Originator Licensing, LLC, which prepares students for the mortgage originator licensing exams.
+Robert is also a founding member and instructor for the Academy for Professional Mortgage Originator Licensing, LLC, which prepares students for the mortgage originator licensing exams.

-He was instrumental in the drafting and passage of the Mortgage Bankers and Brokers License Laws in both New Jersey (now the Licensed Lenders Act) and Pennsylvania, and assisted in drafting many of the mortgage banking regulations in New Jersey.
-Mr. Levy has been a regular speaker on the New Jersey Home Ownership Security Act and was involved with other industry representatives in lobbying the Bill that was signed into law.
+He was instrumental in the drafting and passage of the Mortgage Bankers and Brokers License Laws in both New Jersey (now the Licensed Lenders Act) and Pennsylvania and assisted in drafting many of the mortgage banking regulations in New Jersey.
+Robert has been a regular speaker on the New Jersey Home Ownership Security Act and was involved with other industry representatives in lobbying the Bill that was signed into law.

-Chair of the Advisory Council to the American Association of Mortgage Regulators (AARMR), Mr. Levy was a member of its Task Force, which drafted AARMR's Model Mortgage Bankers and Brokers License Compendium to be used as a guide by various states.
+Robert served as Chair of the Advisory Council to the American Association of Mortgage Regulators (AARMR), was a member of its Task Force, which drafted AARMR's Model Mortgage Bankers and Brokers License Compendium to be used as a guide by various states.
 He is also an instructor at the AARMR's National School for Mortgage Banking Examiners and was instrumental in establishing the school.

-Mr. Levy was a member of the Strategic Planning Committee of the Mortgage Bankers Association of America and was Chairman of the National Association's State and Local Advisory Council for two one-year terms.
+Robert was a member of the Strategic Planning Committee of the Mortgage Bankers Association of America and was Chairman of the National Association's State and Local Advisory Council for two one-year terms.
 The Council represents all of the State Mortgage Banking Associations.
-In 2001, Mr. Levy was elected as a member of MBAA's Board of Directors and was re-elected to a second term in 2002-2003.
+In 2001, Robert was elected as a member of MBAA's Board of Directors and was re-elected to a second term in 2002-2003.